Egg stuffed meatloaf is just as easy to make as regular meatloaf, but it’s so festive and elegant, and so much fun to

 Egg stuffed meatloaf looks quite sophisticated and difficult to make, but it’s actually very easy.
 It’s just a meatloaf that you split into two parts, place hard-boiled eggs in the middle, and put the two parts back together.

 When making this recipe, you will need to break one of the basic rules of making meatloaf – handling the meat minimally and lightly, to keep the meatloaf from becoming too dense.

 Surprisingly, even with this much handling, this meatloaf is not too dense.

 Almond flour and parmesan replace the breadcrumbs

-I add almond flour and parmesan to this egg stuffed meatloaf instead of breadcrumbs.
-Many (though not all) experts believe they are healthier than wheat, and they work well to absorb the cooking juices and keep most of them inside the meatloaf.
+I add healthy almond flour and parmesan cheese to this egg stuffed meatloaf instead of breadcrumbs.
+They work well to absorb the cooking juices and keep most of them inside the meatloaf.

 The ketchup is optional